 While most groundwater in the MKGSA area meets drinking water standards, some groundwater can contain high concentrations of nitrate, arsenic, uranium, pesticides and other contaminants.
 Declining groundwater levels may cause degradation of groundwater quality by moving poorer quality water either vertically or horizontally towards water supply wells.
 In the Central Valley, there are reported cases of episodic groundwater quality degradation during drought where increased pumping draws shallow, contaminated groundwater down to depth zones tapped by long-screened production wells (Levy et al., 2021).
-Additionally, pumping may lower groundwater levels to the point where they may induce horizontal contaminant plume movement towards water supply wells, or intercept groundwater with elevated arsenic as pumps are lowered or wells are deepened.
+Additionally, pumping may lower groundwater supply wells, or intercept groundwater with elevated arsenic as pumps are lowered or wells are deepened.
 Water quality impacts are all health related and do not damage wells.